All Episodes

 Now, let's advance the story a little bit.

-Well, let me ask you one question, and then we'll go back.
+Well, let me ask you one question, and then we'll go back to your lightning round.

-Do you also believe as I do, if they had the evidence that Donald Trump had committed any crime?
+Do you also believe, as I do, if they had the evidence that Donald Trump had committed any crime?

-Now the fact that you're saying, well, I can't exonerate somebody does not make you guilty, nor does it rise to the level of an indictment, which is very important.
+Now, the fact that you're saying, well, I can't exonerate somebody does not make you guilty, nor does it rise to the level of an indictment, which is very important.

-Only Democratic donors, somebody with one of the most atrocious track records in terms of unethical behavior.
+But do you doubt the team that Mueller put together, only Democratic donors, somebody with one of the most atrocious track records in terms of unethical behavior, Andrew Weissman, Jeannie Ray Clinton's former attorney at the Clinton Foundation.

 Do you have any doubt they would have been clear that they thought the president committed a crime?